Lord of Light: Film version

-Parts of the unmade film project—the script and Kirby's set designs—were subsequently acquired by the CIA as cover for the "Canadian Caper": the exfiltration of six US diplomatic staff trapped by the Iranian hostage crisis (in Tehran but outside the embassy compound).
-The rescue team pretended to be scouting a location in Iran for shooting a Hollywood film from the script, which they had renamed Argo.
+Parts of the unmade film project—the script and Kirby's set designs—were subsequently acquired by the US Central Intelligence Agency (CIA) as cover for the "Canadian Caper": the exfiltration of six US diplomatic staff trapped during the Iranian hostage crisis in 1980 (in Tehran but outside the US embassy compound).
+The rescue team pretended to be scouting a location in Iran for shooting a Hollywood film from the project script, which they had renamed Argo.
 The story of the rescue effort was later adapted into the 2012 film Argo.

 TV version

-In 2017, it was announced by Universal Cable Productions that Lord of Light would be made into a television series.
+In 2017, Universal Cable Productions announced that it would create a television series based on Lord of Light.